awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

 #### Local Flask Application

 The Docker managed application starts a Docker container running a web server (Flask) that reads the aggregated simulated data and charts it.
 If running locally, you can access via http://localhost:8082 or http://0.0.0.0:8082).

 When using Cloud9, the flask app runs on the Cloud9 instance and can be accessed from the URL returned at the end of the deployment steps.
+Part of the Cloud9 setup is to open inbound port 80 on the Cloud9 instance, then map that to the port the Flask app container runs on (TCP port 8082).

 ![Flask application](docs/flask-app.png)